ankailou/reuters-minwisehash/README.md

 * Ankai Lou (lou.56@osu.edu)

 ## Change Log
-2015-10-28 - Version 1.0.2:
+2015-11-14 - Version 1.0.0:
+* Initial code import
+* Modified feature vector to be 0/1 instead of continuous
-* Added functionality for k-means clustering
+* Added functionality to compute baseline jaccard similarity
-* Added functionality for dcscan clustering
+* Added functionality to generate randomized hash functions
-* Added functionality to compute cluster entropy
+* Added functionality to compute minwise hash sketch and signatures
-* Added functionality to compute cluster variance
+* Added functionality to compute similarity of document signatures
+* Added functionality to report runtime and accuracy of the code
 * Basic code requirements fulfilled
 * TODO: clean up code + make it faster & more modular
 * TODO: write report in latex

-2015-10-28 - Version 1.0.0:

-* Initial code import
-* Added functionality to generate parse tree
-* Added functionality to generate document objects
-* Added functionality to tokenize, stem, and filter words
-* Added functionality to generate lexicons for title & body words
-* Prepare documents for feature selection & dataset generation